mcinerneylab/GCUA/README.md

 ~~~
   #define MAXGENLEN 2000000     /*Max length of a gene*/
 ~~~

-- if you dont have genes of length 2 million bp
+if you dont have genes of length 2 million bp.

 or this line
 ~~~
   #define MAXNUMGEN 5000000      /*Max number of genes in a single analysis*/
 ~~~

- - if you have fewer than 5 million genes.
+if you have fewer than 5 million genes.

 and recompile the program.